-- ✓ At least 3/4 cup of vegetables must be planned and offered to for K-5, 6-8, or K-8 age-grade groups each day.
-At least 1 cup of vegetable must be offered for 9-12 age-grade group daily. - ✓ Specific vegetable sub-group requirements must be met over the week. - ✓ If vegetable juice is offered, it must be 100% juice and may comprise only 50% of the vegetable component offered over the course of the week. - ✓ All vegetable subgroups must be offered on each independent serving line over the week to ensure a student can select a reimbursable meal in any line they may choose. - Schools can substitute vegetables from the dark green, red/orange, or beans/peas for "other" vegetables if they desire, but they may not substitute starchy vegetables for "other" vegetables.
+- ✓ At least 3/4 cup of vegetables must be planned and offered to for K-5, 6-8, or K-8 agegrade groups each day.
+At least 1 cup of vegetable must be offered for 9-12 age-grade group daily. - ✓ Specific vegetable sub-group requirements must be met over the week. - ✓ If vegetable juice is offered, it must be 100% juice and may comprise only 50% of the vegetable component offerings. - ✓ All vegetable subgroups must be offered on each independent serving line over the week toensure a student can select a reimbursable meal in any line they may choose. - ✓ Schools can substitute vegetables from the dark green, red/orange, or beans/peas for "other" vegetables if they desire, but they may not substitute starchy vegetables for "other" vegetables.